sdia-zz/bio-statistics/README.md

 * $\sigma$ is the standard deviation of the distribution of a single observation,
 * the sample mean has to be less variable than a single observation, therefore its standard deviation is divided by a $\sqrt n$

+The variance of the sample means is also called Sampling Variance.

+Sampling variance refers to variation of a particular statistic (e.g. mean) calculated in sample if you repeat the study many times.

+**Sampling variance** is NOT  **Sample Variance**

 ## The sample variance